Time Zones in Argentina

 Daylight Saving Time in Argentina

-Argentina does not observe daylight saving time in the timezone data used here.
-Its listed timezones remain on UTC-3, so clocks do not shift forward or backward seasonally within the country.
+Argentina does not observe daylight saving time in any of its listed time zones.
+Every timezone used in the country remains on UTC-3 all year, so clocks do not move forward or backward seasonally.

 Frequently Asked Questions